EXPLAINER: How Congress will count Electoral College votes

-WASHINGTON (AP) — Wednesday’s congressional joint session to count electoral votes has taken on added importance this year as congressional Republicans allied with President Donald Trump are pledging to try and undo Democrat Joe Biden’s victory and subvert the will of the American people.
+WASHINGTON (AP) — Wednesday’s congressional joint session to count electoral votes has taken on added importance this year as Republicans allied with President Donald Trump say they will try to undo Democrat Joe Biden’s victory and subvert the will of the American people in at least six states.

-The Republicans — a handful of senators and dozens of House members — are citing Trump’s repeated, baseless charges of widespread fraud.
+The Republicans — at least 13 senators and many more House members — are citing Trump’s repeated, baseless charges of widespread fraud.
 They say they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
+Several GOP senators have said they won’t support the challenges and plan to vote against them.

 There was not widespread fraud in the election, as has been confirmed by a range of election officials and by William Barr, who stepped down as attorney general last month.
 Neither Trump nor any of the lawmakers promising to object to the count have presented credible evidence that would change the outcome.